Introduction to Cosmology

 are individual galaxies off in the distance.
 This photographs are the famous

-Hubble Deep Field (below) and Deepest Field, and they vividly demonstrates that
+Hubble Deep Field (below first), Deepest Field (below second), and Extreme Field (below third), and they vividly demonstrates that

 galaxies are everywhere.
 Just where did all of this stuff come from?
 What is